Holidays and Festivals in Guatemala

 The Fiesta de Santo Tomás takes place in Chichicastenango from December 14–21.
 This is a fun, colorful festival that revolves around the town’s church, which dates back to 1540.
 There is dancing, fireworks, and drinking.
 The celebration culminates with firecrackers and the palo volador ritual, during which men swing from ropes that are attached to a tall central pole.

-Guatemala shares many holidays with the U.S. and the rest of the world, including Christmas and New Years.
+Guatemala shares many holidays with the U.S. and the rest of the world, including Christmas and the New Year.
 Christmas is an interesting mixture of indigenous and Catholic traditions.
 Many towns hold religious processions during the nine days leading up to Christmas Day.

 Semana Santa, or Holy Week, takes place during the week of Easter.
 It’s one of the country’s largest and most universal celebrations.
 Lively religious processions occur and colorful carpets known as alfombras, which are made from dyed sawdust and flower petals, are paraded down the streets.